Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Results

-{\it When do HOC improve coding?:} Having motivated our probability model, we ask when nonlinear operations improve coding.
+Having motivated our probability model, we ask when triplet interactions improve coding.
 To do this, we use the framework introduced by Tka\v{c}ik \emph{et al.}~\cite{tkacik} to study population coding with pairwise interactions.
-The bias terms in our model are made stimulus-dependent: $h_i = h^s_i + h^0_i$, where $h^0_i$ is the stimulus-independent bias, and $h^s_i$ is the stimulus-dependent one.
-As reviewed above, the stimuli enter as additive inputs in the L-N model, and we define the stimulus distribution by the joint distribution over $h^s_i$~\cite{tkacik}.

-For a given stimulus distribution and reliability $\beta$, we numerically find the $h^0_i,~J_{ij}$, and $\gamma_{ijk}$ that maximize the MI between stimuli and responses:
+For a given stimulus distribution and parameter set $\{\beta, \{h^0_i\}, \{J_{ij}\}, \{\gamma_{ijk} \} \}$, we compute the mutual information (MI) between stimuli $\vec{h^s}$ and the responses $\vec{\sigma}$:

 The first term is the \emph{response entropy}, and the second term is (minus) the mean entropy of the response conditioned on the stimulus (\emph{noise entropy}).

-To simplify our calculations, we consider homogeneous parameter values: $h^0_i = h^0$, $J_{ij} = J$, and $\gamma_{ijk} = \gamma~\forall i,j,k$.
-For consistency, we use permutation-symmetric stimulus distributions.
-However, for any given stimulus example $\vec{h^s}$, the conditional response distribution will not necessarily be permutation-symmetric.
+We will first discuss analytical results, obtained in the limit of weak stimulus-dependence of the neural responses -- corresponding to small $\beta$ -- for arbitrary $\{ \{h^0_i\}, \{J_{ij}\}, \{\gamma_{ijk} \} \}$.
+We will then show numerical results indicating that our qualitative findings persist over a range of stimulus-coupling strengths.
+The analytical calculations are quite tedious, and so we describe them briefly here, and show all the details in Appendix B. For the analytical investigation, we re-write our probability distribution as

+where $\epsilon$ parametrizes the strength of the stimulus-dependence of the neuronal responses~\cite{expansion_comment}.
+We then expand the MI (Eq.
+3) in powers of $\epsilon$.
+This expansion yields